imtiaz1710/SOLID-EXAMPLES/readme.md

     }
 ```

 The principle statle that there should be only one responsiblity for each module.
-In the example of upper Class it violates the SRP for introducing **purchase()** and **generatingInovoice()** in a single class.
-They should not be togher in a module because purchase and generating Inovoice is two different things and two different reasons for changing. we can create two class for this two methods like the follwoing:
+In the example of upper Class it violates the SRP for introducing **purchase()** and **generatingInovoice()** method in a single class.
+They should not be together in a module because purchasing and generating Inovoice is two different things and has two different reasons for changing.According to the principle we have to create two differnt class for these two methods like the follwoing:

 ```typescript
 class Product {